RENAISSANCE IB STUDENTS PURSUE MATH AND PHYSICS AT MIT

-Rising Renaissance High School seniors Dre'Vonne Hilton and Zharia Akeem are passionate about pursuing greatness.
+Rising Renaissance High School seniors Dre'Vonne Hilton and Zharia Akeem are passionate about pursing greatness.
 As members of Renaissance’s first International Baccalaureate (IB) honors class, they will be putting their experiences to the test this summer at the Massachusetts Institute of Technology (MIT) in Cambridge, Mass.

 The students will participate in MIT’s Minority Introduction to Engineering, and Science (MITES), which is a rigorous six-week residential summer program that introduces promising high school seniors to engineering and science.
 The program stresses the value and rewards of pursuing technical degrees and careers, with more than just challenging coursework, but opportunities to network with professors, meet admission counselors and experience a prestigious college environment.